home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 ### More details

 Long pressing any entity opens the more details screen.
 This screen contains more information on the state and when the entity was last updated.
-For lights, the following options are also given on the details screen, if the light supports it:
+The following options are given on the detail screen, depending on what is supported for the entity:

-- Brightness control
+- `fan`: Speed control
-- Color temperature control
+- `light`: Brightness control and Color temperature control

 ### Settings